dd010101/vyos-jenkins/readme.md

 </details>

-How to try to build ISO
+How to to build ISO
 --

 Use the default procedure to build ISO (via docker) but you need to specify your `--vyos-mirror` and your gpg singing